sunengine/Docs/README.md

  - A one-page application with a modern and beautiful interface.
  - Works on personal computers, tablets, mobile phones.
  - In the future, possibility to compile as a native application of Android, iOS, Windows and Linux.

-### Quick and fast
- - A one-page application loads only what you need, without unnecessary requests (SPA).
- - Quick access to data based on linq2db.
- - Efficient and custom caching.

-### Flexible role settings
- - The ability to flexibly configure the rights of user groups for each section of the site.

-### Functional Admin
- - Ability to create
-   - Blogs
-   - Forums
-   - Articles sections
-   - Creating subsections
- - Interactive editing of site menu, as well as additional menus
- - Switch basic and additional skins
- - User groups and changing their permissions
- - Creating site activities Sections
- - And other features...

 ### Technologies
 The project based on modern front edge technologies: